6 Time Saver Ideas for Front Desk of a Medical Practice

 The whole point is to reduce instances when calls are picked up after 10-12 rings or critical information is missed because of the rush to answer or redirect calls.

 2. Pre-Register Patients

-Paperwork takes a lot of time and handling it on the same day as the appointment, increases wait times at the front desk and creates a bottle neck.
+Paperwork takes a lot of time and handling it on the same day as the appointment, increases wait times at the front desk and creates a bottleneck.

 Another step is to outsource insurance verification services to an RCM company like Astron EHS.
-This will ensure accurate and advance verification and on-demand needs will also be met for walk-ins, enabling you to attend to more patients efficiently.
+This will ensure accurate and advanced verification and on-demand needs will also be met for walk-ins, enabling you to attend to more patients efficiently.

 3. Involve Patients with Emails